Table of Contents[Hide][Show]

 The North Pole Experience brings Santa’s Workshop to life!
 Start at the Little America Hotel to see the twinkling light display and catch the Polar Express train to the North Pole.
-Reservations being taken now for November and December dates.
+Reservations being taken now for November and December dates, beginning on November 13, 2021.
 Visit this website to sign up.

 Phoenix Christmas Lights

 Desert Botanical Garden in Phoenix celebrates Las Noches de las Luminarias.
 It features 8,000 hand-lit luminaria bags, thousands of white twinkle lights and the vibrant sounds of holiday music.
-Non-member dates are November 27-28 and December 11-13, 17-23 and 26-31.
+2021 dates for the general public are: Dec.
+7 – 23, 26 – 31.

-New this year: Silent Night.
-On December 21, 2020, the Winter Solstice, There will be no Christmas music playing so visitors can have time for self-reflection, so this probably isn’t the night you want to visit with small children.
+On December 21, 2021, the Winter Solstice, there will be no Christmas music playing so visitors can have time for self-reflection, so this probably isn’t the night you want to visit with small children.

 Williams Christmas Event